 Protocol Guidance for Staff and Patients

-- MPG requires all in-office staff to be fully vaccinated, defined by two doses of Pfizer or Moderna or one dose of Johnson & Johnson.
+- MPG encourages all in-office staff to be fully vaccinated, defined by two doses of Pfizer or Moderna or one dose of Johnson & Johnson.
 Booster shots are highly recommended.

 - MPG encourages all in-person clients, who are 12 years and older, and any accompanying family members, caregivers, and/or client representatives to be fully vaccinated two weeks prior to their first in-person appointment.
-Children ages 5-11 must be fully vaccinated by February 1, 2022.
+Booster shots are highly recommended.

-- Staff vaccination verification is required and kept on record in a confidential file separate from a staff member’s employment file.
+- Any and all staff vaccination verification voluntarily submitted is kept on record in a confidential file separate from a staff member’s employment file.

-- Patient vaccination verification is required and kept with confidential patient records.
+- Any and all patient vaccination verification voluntarily submitted is filed with confidential patient records.

 - Vaccination verification may include a picture or scanned image of a COVID-19 Vaccination Pass, COVID-19 Vaccination Record Card, or an official record noting the staff member or patient has been vaccinated.

-We continue to prioritize health and safety so please stay home and switch to telehealth if you or anyone in your household are experiencing symptoms associated with COVID-19, are asymptomatic but have tested positive for COVID-19, or are waiting on the result of a COVID-19 test Quarantine Guidance for Staff and Patients .
+We continue to prioritize health and safety so please stay home and switch to telehealth if you or anyone in your household are experiencing symptoms associated with COVID-19, are asymptomatic but have tested positive for COVID-19, or are waiting on the result of a COVID-19 test.